telostia/Lunarium-masternode-docker/README.md

 What you need to do (general overview):

-1. Wallet - create master node - IP of your node:29387
+1. Wallet - create master node - IP of your node:4848
-2. Fund the received address with 15,000 coins (it may or may not charge you) it'll be live after 15 confirmations.
+2. Fund the received address with 5,000 coins (it may or may not charge you) it'll be live after 15 confirmations.
-  - Send EXACTLY 15,000 coins - otherwise you will get errors. (our video walk through was wrong to send 15,010 coins)
+  - Send EXACTLY 5,000 coins - otherwise you will get errors. (our video walk through was wrong to send 5,010 coins)
 3. Get config and input in the 1-time entry URL @ the IP of your server
    - After you input the key the website will never work again (if you make a mistake you'll have to reinstall)
 4. Click on your MN to start receiving payments.

-Notes :

-Help us out, sign the petition for Hawaii to allow Coinbase: http://cryptohawaii.com

-If you want assistance email info@cryptohawaii.com

 ### Installation Instructions: